 Hey, how about adding some horseback riding, rock climbing, and archery to the mix?
 Round things out with a ropes course, some zip lining, and maybe a week-long back-country trek, and you’ll find out how much fun it can be to unplug and explore the world around you.

 Within the heart of every Girl Scout is the desire to discover and explore her world.
-At Girl Scouts of Central Texas, Outdoor Adventures challenge girls to become future leaders that are adaptable and experienced who explore the great outdoors and beyond.
+At Girl Scouts of Central Texas, Outdoor Adventures challenge girls to become future leaders who are adaptable and experienced, and who explore the great outdoors and beyond.

-High Adventure Team (HAT) is a troop within a Service Unit that serves girls that joined Girl Scouts to get outside.
+High Adventure Team (HAT) is a troop designed for Girl Scouts who want to get outside.
 Want to join a HAT troop?
-Look below for a list of outdoor focused troops to find one near you!
+Look below for a list of outdoor-focused troops to find one near you!
 Want to start your own HAT troop?
 Email email@example.com for more information.